Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 Alice sends 7 BTC to Bob:

-1. Transaction input: Alice’s 10 BTC UTXO (must be fully consumed)
+1. Transaction input: Alice’s 10 BTC UTXO (must be consumed entirely)

 2. Transaction outputs: